 One big advantage of cow milk is that the cream is extraordinarily cheaper to purchase.
 Two quarts of heavy whipping cream is less than $5 for non-organic.
 If you can find that price on goat cream, let me know where so I can gas up my truck and start driving.

 Goats are less expensive to keep than cows.
 They also require less acreage.
 Goat butter is a treat enjoyed by homesteaders who can keep these feisty dairy animals and envied by those who must drool from afar, restrained by local laws and regulations.

 Think only cow and goat milk can be used for butter?
 Nope.
 It’s manufactured from the milk of mammals, and cow is just the most common.
 People from different regions eat butter from sheep, buffalo, yak, and even llama and alpaca.

-How to Make Butter: Electric or Mason Jar?
+Electric or Mason Jar?

 Here’s the fun part.
 It’s where I show you how to make butter using what’s already on your kitchen tools list.

 First, let’s talk electric appliances.
 A stand mixer is the handiest because it has a deep bowl, adjustable speeds, and a paddle attachment.
-Though a balloon whisk or blender blades will also make butter, you then have to scrape the butter off the blades or from between the wires.
+Though a balloon whisk or blender blades will also work, you then have to scrape the butter off the blades or from between the wires.
 Paddle attachments take more time but you make up for that time during cleanup.